 The answer to that totally depends on your usage and your expectations of the MacBook.
 Let’s take two scenarios here;

-As you see on the left, the new MacBook Pro M2 with 16GB RAM and 1TB storage costs $1,899 while the MacBook Pro 14 with M1 Pro chip (8-core CPU, 14-core GPU, 16GB RAM, and 512GB Storage) is available just $100 away, at $1,999.
-Even the lowest configured MacBook Pro 14 from last year has a more powerful chip on the board, better memory options, and on top of all, the new design includes a notch-screen and MagSafe connector.
+As you see on the left, the new MacBook Pro M2 with 16GB RAM and 1TB storage costs $1,899, while the MacBook Pro 14 with M1 Pro chip (8-core CPU, 14-core GPU, 16GB RAM, and 512GB Storage) is available just $100 away, at $1,999.
+Even the lowest configured MacBook Pro 14 from last year has a more powerful chip on the board, better memory options, and the new design includes a notch-screen and MagSafe connector.